Jon T. Pitts

-Jon T. Pitts (born 1948) is an American mathematician working on geometric analysis and variational calculus.
-He is a professor at Texas A&M University.
+Jon T. Pitts (1948–2024) was an American mathematician who worked on geometric analysis and variational calculus.
+He was a professor at Texas A&M University.

+Pitts was born on 10 January 1948.
 Pitts obtained his Ph.D. from Princeton University in 1974 under the supervision of Frederick Almgren, Jr., with the thesis Every Compact Three-Dimensional Manifold Contains Two-Dimensional Minimal Submanifolds.

 He received a Sloan Fellowship in 1981.

 The Almgren–Pitts min-max theory is named after his teacher and him.

+Pitts died on 30 May 2024.